YLS_banner_crop_0002_ChinaCircle_VideoHero.jpg

 CAFFS is directed by David Boies Professor of Law Keith E. Whittington.
 Whittington is a renowned scholar of academic freedom and free speech and has written extensively on both topics.

 His recent books include You Can’t Teach That!
 The Battle Over University Classrooms (Polity, 2024) and Speak Freely: Why Universities Must Defend Free Speech (Princeton University Press, 2018).
-He is Founding Chair of the Academic Freedom Alliance’s Academic Committee, Visiting Fellow at the Hoover Institution, a National Center for Free Speech and Civic Engagement Fellow, and host of The Academic Freedom Podcast
+He is Founding Chair of the Academic Freedom Alliance’s Academic Committee, Visiting Fellow at the Hoover Institution, and a National Center for Free Speech and Civic Engagement Fellow.

-Read more about Professor Keith E. Whittington.
+Read more about Professor Keith E. Whittington

 Recent Activity